AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 #### Setting paths

-Defining paths to all input and output files at the start of the notebook makes it much easier to users to understand the structure of the analysis and to modify the paths if needed.
+Defining paths to all input and output files at the start of the notebook makes it much easier for users to understand the analysis structure and to modify the paths if needed.

 R notebooks by default use paths relative to the location of the notebook file, but this can lead to errors if the notebook file itself is moved, so we recommend defining paths relative to either the OpenScPCA project root or the analysis module root.